firehol/blocklist-ipsets/README-EDIT.md

 [FireHOL](https://github.com/firehol/firehol)'s `update-ipsets.sh`
 [documented in this wiki](https://github.com/firehol/blocklist-ipsets/wiki).

 This repo is self maintained.
-It it updated automatically from the script via a cron job.
+It is updated automatically from the script via a cron job.

 This repo has a site: [http://iplists.firehol.org](http://iplists.firehol.org).